Nervosys/Botnix/docs/stdenv/stdenv.chapter.md

 Propagated dependencies are made available to all downstream dependencies.
 This is particularly useful for interpreted languages, where all transitive dependencies have to be present in the same environment.
-Therefore it is used for the Python infrastructure in Nixpkgs.
+Therefore it is used for the Python infrastructure in Botpkgs.

 :::{.note}
 Propagated dependencies should be used with care, because they obscure the actual build inputs of dependent derivations and cause side effects through setup hooks.